nojronatron/nojronatron.github.io/continuing-education/typescript-getting-started.md

 # Typescript Basics

-Microsoft Reactor held a presentation series about Typescript.
 The language has been gaining steam and I am growing increasingly curious.
 These notes will be mostly ad-hoc to start.

 ## Microsft Reactor Typescript For Beginners

+Microsoft Reactor held a series of presentations series about Typescript.

 ### Overview